Asking for advice in the clothing store

 Kijk, deze spijkerbroek ziet er goed uit.
 (Look, these jeans look good.)

 Er ligt een grote berg kleding midden in de winkelstraat: wel zesduizend kilo kleding!
-(There is a huge pile of clothing in the middle of the shopping street: no less than six thousand kilos of clothes!)
+(There is a big pile of clothes in the middle of the shopping street: as much as six thousand kilos of clothes!)

 Ik ging shoppen in Amsterdam en ik kocht veel.
 (I went shopping in Amsterdam and I bought a lot.)

 Winkels zijn ook schuldig, want voor hen is het goedkoper om veel kleren tegelijk te maken.
-(Stores are to blame too, because for them it’s cheaper to produce large quantities of clothes at once.)
+(Stores are also to blame, because for them it is cheaper to make a lot of clothes at the same time.)

 Ze vragen ons steeds om meer te kopen, maar dat betekent ook dat er veel kleding wordt weggegooid.
-(They keep urging us to buy more, but that also means many clothes get thrown away.)
+(They keep asking us to buy more, but that also means that a lot of clothing gets thrown away.)

 1. Wat ligt er midden in de winkelstraat?

-(What is in the middle of the shopping street?)
+(What is lying in the middle of the shopping street?)

 2. Waarom is die berg kleding daar?